9 Patterned Vinyl Flooring Designs for Stylish Geometry Lovers

-Every one of our pattern vinyl flooring designs is printed on our direct print NuVifloor vinyl floor covering.
-Durable, anti-slip, supplied on a made to measure roll at panels up to 2.9m wide and easy to fit.
+Every one of our vinyl flooring designs is printed on our direct print NuVifloor vinyl floor covering.
+Durable, anti-slip, and supplied on a made to measure roll at panels up to 2.9m wide to make it easier to fit.

 It’s available by the square metre and made to measure for your room.
 It’s a little bit different than others’ patterned lino flooring – ask for a sample and we’ll post out a square.

 Keep your eyes peeled on the site as we move into the new season.
-We’re adding fresh collections of patterned vinyl flooring and some cool additions to existing ranges.
-There’ll also be a few dropping off the site to make room for the new faces.
+We’re adding fresh collections of patterned vinyl flooring and additions to existing ranges.

-We’re going wild on retro flooring designs with such vintage delights as Jolo seen below.
+We’re going wild on cool and retro flooring designs with such vintage delights as Jolo seen below.

 Jolo, how low can you go!
 Under your feet, as it happens… : )

-5 Tips To Make A Small Room Bigger With Coloured & Patterned Vinyl Floorings
+5 Tips To Make A Small Room Bigger With Coloured & Patterned Vinyl Flooring

 Simple styling tweaks can make for dramatic changes in your home.

-Installing your patterned flooring parallel to the longest wall helps make the room look much more spacious.
+Installing your flooring with the pattern (if applicable) parallel to the longest wall helps make the room look much more spacious.
 Pick a design that flows along from one end to the other and it’ll look like your room runs on forever.